-End of Life Support - By Death Doula Sherry
+End of Life Guidance - With Death Doula Sherry

-• A death doula — also called an end-of-life doula or death companion — provides non-medical, holistic support to a dying person and their loved ones.
-Think of us as the calm, steady presence in the room that keeps everything focused on what matters most — the person at the center of it all.
+• A death doula - also called an end-of-life doula or end-of-life coach, provides non-medical, holistic support to a dying person.
+Although the primary focus remains on the dying person, support is also provided to loved ones as well.
+Think of us as the calm, steady presence in the room that can educate and keeps things focused on the person at the center of it all.

 Our role is flexible and entirely tailored to the individual's needs, values, and cultural background.
 We do not replace doctors, nurses, or hospice teams.
-We complement them — filling the deeply human space that clinical care cannot always reach.
+We complement them by filling the deeply human space that clinical care cannot always attend to.

 A death doula steps in so that no one has to navigate this journey alone.